pyocd/pyOCD/docs/semihosting.md

 Console requests have two options for routing, controlled with the `semihost_console_type` session option's value.

 - "telnet": I/O is connected to the "telnet" server.
 (In fact, it's not a true telnet server because it doesn't implement the telnet control requests.)
-This server runs on the port indicated by the `telnet_port` session option or the `-T`/`--telnet-port` command line argument of the gdbserver subcommand.
+This server runs on the port indicated by the `stdio_port` session option or the `-T`/`--telnet-port` command line argument of the gdbserver subcommand.
 - "console": pyOCD's standard I/O is used.